nkrishang/gnark-mimc-solidity/README.md

 ## Feedback

-Please feel free to open an issue with any feedback!
+Please feel free to open an issue with any feedba!